stevenxchung/AWS-CSAA-ACloudGuru/Section 13 -- Extra Quizzes/README.md

 * Using a Curl or Get Command to get the latest meta-data from http://169.254.169.254/latest/meta-data/

 **13. You are a solutions architect who has been asked to do some consulting for a US company that produces re-useable rocket parts.
 They have a new web application that needs to be built and this application must be stateless.
 Which three services could you use to achieve this?**
-* RDS, DynamoDB & Elasticache
+* RDS, DynamoDB & ElastiCache

 **14. Your company has decided to set up a new AWS account for test and dev purposes.
 They already use AWS for production, but would like a new account dedicated for test and dev so as to not accidentally break the production environment.
-You launch an exact replica of your production environment using a cloudformation template that your company uses in production.
-However cloudformation fails.
+You launch an exact replica of your production environment using a CloudFormation template that your company uses in production.
+However CloudFormation fails.
 You use the exact same CloudFormation template in production so the failure is something to do with your new AWS account.
 The CloudFormation template is trying to launch 60 new EC2 instances in a single availability zone.
 After some research you discover that the problem is:**
 * For all new AWS accounts there is a soft limit of 20 EC2 instances per region.
 You should submit the limit increase form and retry the template after your limit has been increased

 **15. You work for a famous bakery who are deploying a hybrid cloud approach.
 Their legacy IBM AS400 servers will remain on premise within their own datacenter however they will need to be able to communicate to the AWS environment over a site to site VPN connection.
 What do you need to do to establish the VPN connection?**
 * Assign a public IP address to your Amazon VPC Gateway

 **16. You work for a major news network in Europe.
 They have just released a new app which allows users to report on events as and when they happen using their mobile phone.
 Users are able to upload pictures from the app and then other users will be able to view these pics.
-Your organisation expects this app to grow very quickly, essentially doubling it's user base every month.
+Your organization expects this app to grow very quickly, essentially doubling its user base every month.
 The app uses S3 to store the media and you are expecting sudden and large increases in traffic to S3 when a major news event takes place (as people will be uploading content in huge numbers).
 You need to keep your storage costs to a minimum however and it does not matter if some objects are lost.
 Which storage media should you use to keep costs as low as possible?**
 * S3 - Reduced Redundancy Storage (RRS)

 **17. You have developed a new web application in us-west-2 that requires six Amazon Elastic Compute Cloud (EC2) instances running at all times.
 You have three availability zones available in that region (us-west-2a, us-west-2b, and us-west-2c).
 You need 100 percent fault tolerance if any single Availability Zone in us-west-2 becomes unavailable.
 How would you do this, each answer has 2 answers, select the answer with BOTH correct answers.**